Human error to blame for spill of 1.7 million gallons of sewage into bay, report finds

 The report describes the spill as measuring at nearly 1.7 million gallons of wastewater, larger than was initially reported.
 Last Thursday, the water district estimated its volume at 1 million gallons.
 When it spilled, the water had been cleared of solid waste and was near the end of the treatment process.

-The report also lays out the water district’s efforts to restore areas damaged by the flow and its plan to avoid such discharges in future.
+The report also lays out the water district’s efforts to restore areas damaged by the flow.
 The East End Beach reopened Friday after a water test found no elevated levels of bacteria in the water.
-The damaged portion of the Eastern Prom Trail was repaved by Tuesday evening, as scheduled, Clements said.
+The damaged portion of the Eastern Prom Trail was repaved by Tuesday evening and is set to reopen as scheduled Wednesday.

-The report finally details steps the water district will take to avoid future spills.
+Finally, the report details steps the water district will take to avoid future spills.
 The utility will add checking the chlorine tank system to workers’ daily checklist, make other procedural changes and “explore the need” for a spill alarm system, according to the report.

 Follow BDN Portland on Facebook for the latest news from Greater Portland.